How to Take An Effective Mental Health Day

 This is usually the hardest part.
 Many women I work with feel guilty taking time off, especially if they’re used to pushing through or keeping everyone else happy.
 They worry about disappointing others or falling behind.

-Here’s the truth.
 Taking a mental health day is not lazy.
-It’s a need, just like sleep, water, and food.
+It’s usually a real need for rest.
 Your mind and nervous system need downtime to function well.

-Try this: Tell yourself, “Rest is not something I have to earn.
-It’s something I’m allowed to take.”
+Try this: Tell yourself, “Rest is not something I have to earn.”

 2. Start With a Calming Morning Routine